shubhamcodez/VWAP-Model/README.md

 ## Description

-This project aims to develop an pricing strategy for a guaranteed VWAP execution for algorithmic trading and quantitative strategies.
-The model is mostly inspired by Almgren-Chriss "Optimal Execution in Portfolio Transactions"
+This project aims to develop a pricing strategy for a guaranteed VWAP execution for algorithmic trading and quantitative strategies.
+The model is mostly inspired by Almgren-Chriss's "Optimal Execution in Portfolio Transactions"

 ## Objective

-The main objective is to calculate the risk adjusted cost of a guaranteed VWAP execution.
-The cost consist of a the expected execution cost and the variance of the spread cost times the risk aversion parameter.
-Our project first solved for the optimal trading trajectory to minimize the expected risk adjusted cost of execution, and then using a multiple linear regression to construct a volume model.
-Combined, we solve for the risk adjusted cost of the execution.
+The main objective is to calculate the risk-adjusted cost of a guaranteed VWAP execution.
+The cost consists of a the expected execution cost and the variance of the spread cost times the risk aversion parameter.
+Our project first solved for the optimal trading trajectory to minimize the expected risk-adjusted cost of execution and then used a multiple linear regression to construct a volume model.
+Combined, we solve for the risk-adjusted cost of the execution.

 ## Data